-Bravo II Disc Publisher
+Bravo II Disc Publisher full review

 The Bravo II Disc Publisher is, as the name suggests, an updated version of the original Bravo system.
 The new version updates the components but is otherwise very similar to the original.